Jesse-jesse1123/Skipper/README.md

 First personal project

-All psuedocode files give explanation as to how the corresponding JS code works
+All Pseudocode files give explanation as to how the corresponding JS code works
-	-> Psuedocode is written in the same formatting as the code being explained
+	-> Pseudocode is written in the same formatting as the code being explained

 ## Dependencies
 Skipper requires the `discord.js` library and a text file containing language